Radu1409/Rideflow/README.md

-# 🚗 Uber Clone - React Native Project 🚀
+# 🚗 Rideflow - React Native Project 🚀
-This is a mobile app Uber Clone, built using React Native and multiple technologies to ensure user experience, real-time locations, and payments.
+This is a mobile app Rideflow, built using React Native and multiple technologies to ensure user experience, real-time locations, and payments.
 The project provides a foundational platform for developing full-stack mobile development skills.

 ## 📸 Screenshots
 Image 1